Skip to content

 Before turning on full automation:

-4. Confirm that the parent association was created
+3. Confirm the parent association was created correctly on the record

 Test Automatic HubSpot Associations with Manual Enrollment